ybt7755221/lsApi/README.md

     * apache 2.4 or higher
     * mysql 5.5 or higher
     * composer and you need added it to enviroment variable
-  * Must use 'sudo' to run shell script

 #### NO.2 The semi-automatic installation.
 THE STEP: